Web Update Wizard - FAQ

 Top

-Q. How is the Web Update Wizard Licensed?
+Q. How is the Software Update Wizard Licensed?

-The Web Update Wizard is licensed either per single application, or for any number of applications developed within your organisation, depending on which licence you have purchased.
-See Purchasing the Web Update Wizard.
+The Software Update Wizard is licensed either per single application, or for any number of applications developed within your organisation, depending on which licence you have purchased.
+See Purchasing the Software Update Wizard.

 Top